 Can wearing a mask save lives?
 Science behind face masks

-In an editorial published in July 2020, the Centers for Disease Control and Prevention (CDC) reviewed the latest science regarding face masks.
+In an, the Centers for Disease Control and Prevention (CDC) reviewed the latest science regarding face masks.
 The results are straightforward - cloth face coverings are a critical tool in the fight against COVID-19.
 They can reduce the spread of the disease, particularly when used universally within communities.
 The novel coronavirus transmits primarily via respiratory droplets, where presymptomatic and asymptomatic individuals can also spread the disease.

 Therefore, reducing the spread requires two things: